dustinpfister/blog_posts/_posts/js-regex.md

 ## 5 -Conclusion

-Of course this post does not do regular expressions justice, as there is way more to write about when it comes to them.
+Of course this post does not do regular expressions justice, as there is way more to write about when it comes to using them in various types of projects that call for them.
 I will update this post from time to time of course as I keep running into more note worthy things to write about when it comes to them, but it might be best to just keep paying around with them in order to get a sound grasp on regex.
 There are also other tools at your disposal when it comes to these kinds of tasks, and sometimes it is necessary to make use of those as well rather than depending completely on regex.